cvionis/network-keys/README.md

 <h2>Compatibility and Limitations</h2>

-* Windows is currently the only supported OS, as the script relies on Windows-specific commands.
 * The script is only able to retrieve passwords for networks that the host has previously connected to.
+* The script currently relies on commands native to both Windows and Linux.
+As a result, it must be executed in Windows using an environment that supports bash commands, such as Cygwin or Git for Windows.